When Eve succumbed to the craftiness of the serpent, she gave in to all three major categories of temptation, as described in 1 John 2:16.

 Let no one say when he is tempted, “I am being tempted by God,” for God cannot be tempted with evil, and he himself tempts no one [God tests our faith, but He never tempts us to sin].
 But each person is tempted when he is lured and enticed by his own desire [Temptation begins at the level of desire, within our sinful hearts].
 Then desire when it has conceived gives birth to sin, and sin when it is fully grown brings forth death.
 Do not be deceived… (James 1:13-16).

-[Adapted from last Sunday’s sermon, The Beginning of the End.]
+[Adapted from the sermon, The Beginning of the End.
+Search on that sermon title here.]

 RECOMMENDED READING: Good News About Satan: A Gospel Look at Spiritual Warfare